-26.1 In the event of a member of staff encountering a person who appears to have no legitimate reason for being in the School, (s)he should politely and unthreateningly ask that person to leave the premises or come to the School Office where the DFO or Estates Director will be called.
+26.1 In the event of a member of staff encountering a person who appears to have no legitimate reason for being in the School, (s)he should politely and unthreateningly accompany the person to the School Office.
 If the intruder is not co-operative, help should be sought from the Estates Director, DFO, Head or senior member of staff.
 In the last resort the Police should be called.
 No effort should ever be made to touch or forcibly remove an intruder from the School.
 It is important that a record of these incidents is kept.
 CCTV recording is in place throughout the school to assist in such situations.
+In extreme circumstances, a critical incident/ lockdown will be called.